 Rocamadour has been a pilgrimage site for centuries attracting pilgrims and nobility from far and wide.
 Seven medieval chapels are carved into the cliffside overlooking the River Alzou and the 216 steps of the Grand Escalier (Grand Staircase) have been ascended a million times over.

-Rocamadour France is situated in the Lot region of Occitanie France and in the Causses du Quercy Regional Natural Park near the eastern border of the Dordogne Region.
+Rocamadour France is a small town perched on a cliff overlooking the Alzou Valley.
+It is situated in the Lot region of Occitanie France and in the Causses du Quercy Regional Natural Park near the eastern border of the Dordogne Region.

 Ouf!
 No wonder I get confused by the regions of France.